Reference guide • AI & data • educational, rigorous, no promises

 Phase 3

-Stronger integration of context signals, added calibration layers, and robustness improvements designed to produce more consistent probabilities.
+Stronger integration of context signals, added calibration layers, and robustness improvements designed to produce more consistent probabilities, with cautious reactivation of BTTS, Under 2.5 and Over 2.5.

 How Foresportia evaluates progress